 Will students and employees returning to campus from states experiencing a surge of COVID-19 cases be required to quarantine?

 Members of the Drexel community coming from U.S. states outside Pennsylvania are no longer required to quarantine prior to arriving on campus.

 Will international students returning to campus be required to quarantine?

-International students should quarantine for 2 weeks prior to departing their home country for the United States, unless they have been vaccinated with a vaccine authorized by the United States FDA or one acceptable to Drexel as listed in our vaccination FAQ.
+International students should quarantine for 7 days prior to departing their home country for the United States, unless they have been vaccinated with a vaccine authorized by the United States FDA or one acceptable to Drexel as listed in our vaccination FAQ.
 Per CDC guidelines, they will also need to obtain a negative COVID-19 test no more than 3 days prior to arriving in the United States.
-Upon arrival to campus depending on vaccine status, International students may be required to receive COVID-19 testing.
-Students who are traveling from countries identified as very high-risk or high-risk by the CDC, as well as students from countries on the CDC’s prohibited travel list, should contact International Students and Scholars Services before attempting to make travel plans.
-For more about COVID testing policies, see our COVID-19 Testing page.
+Upon arrival to campus, unvaccinated students arriving from international locations will be required to receive COVID-19 testing and quarantine for 7 days.

 What should I plan to bring with me if I'm asked to quarantine or self-isolate?

 Who can I contact with questions about my lease with ACC?

 Drexel University housing will be open to undergraduates during the winter quarter and spring semester.
 Residence halls will be single-occupancy only.
 Priority will be given to students with emergency or hardship situations (such as international students who cannot travel home).

 Questions regarding American Campus Communities should be addressed directly with the property.